robenkleene/software-references/excel/excel.md

 ## Fill Handle

-Use the fill handle (little box to the bottom right of a selection box), to fill a bunch of cells with a pattern.
+Use the `Fill Handle` (little box to the bottom right of a selection box), to fill a bunch of cells with a pattern.

+- To see more options, use `RMB` instead of `LMB` when dragging out the `Fill Handle`, the menu will show up when the mouse button is released.

 ### Supported Lists

 - Days of the week
-- Dates
+- Dates (there are options for this like weekdays, months, and years when using `RMB`)
 - Incremented or decremented numbers

 ## R1C1